Overview

 The tree protection plan (TPP) usually shows the position of protective fencing but may include other measures such as ground protection.
 Protective fencing is used to keep machinery away from the roots and branches and prevent the storage of materials too close to the trees.

-A tree can be damaged in only a few minutes on a development sites and the damage is often irreparable.
+A tree can be damaged in only a few minutes on a development site and the damage is often irreparable.
 This damage is usually caused accidentally, because of a failure to appreciate the vulnerability of trees, particularly their root systems.
+The protective fencing, or other protective measures, must be in place before any work begins on site, including site clearance or demolition, and remain in place until all construction has finished.

-If the council grants planning consent for a site that contains trees we will often make the tree protection plan and tree survey one of the approved documents of your planning permission.
+If the Council grants planning consent for a site that contains trees we will often make the tree protection plan and tree survey one of the approved documents of your planning permission.
 Failure to protect the trees on your site could mean you are in breach of your planning consent and we may take enforcement action.

 Arboricultural method statement (AMS)